 Food Sovereignty: 5 Steps to Cool the Planet and Feed Its People How the industrial food system contributes to the climate crisis Between 44% and 57% of all GHG emissions come from the global food system Deforestation: 15-18% Before the planting starts, the bulldozers do their job.
-Worldwide, industrial agriculture is pushing into savannas, wetlands and forests, ploughing under huge amounts of land.
 Farming: 11-15% It is generally acknowledged that farming itself contributes 11-15% of all greenhouse gasses produced globally.
 Transport: 5-6% The industrial food system acts like a global travel agency.
 Processing & packaging: 8-10% Processing is the next, highly profitable, step in the industrial food chain.
 Freezing & Retail: 2-4% Refrigeration is the lynchpin of the modern supermarket and fast food chains' vast global procurement systems.
 Waste: 3-4% The industrial food system discards up to half of all the food that it produces, thrown out on the long journey from farms to traders, to food processors, and eventually to retailers and restaurants.
 Food sovereignty: 5 steps to cool the planet and feed its people 1.
 The food/climate equation is rooted in the earth.
 2. 4.
 5.

 Farmers’ market study shows benefits for consumers, producers and community Farmers’ market study shows benefits for consumers, producers and community 06 Jun 2014 A study into Australia’s farmers’ markets has revealed that they provide a number of benefits to farmers, consumers and the communities in which they are situated.
 Funded and released by the Rural Industries Research and Development Corporation (RIRDC), the study considered farmers’ markets for four stakeholder groups – consumers, farmers, value added food businesses and local communities.
 The author of the report, Vicki Woodburn said the study identified a range of strengths and weaknesses of Australia’s farmers’ markets in relation to these four stakeholder groups.
 “The farmers’ markets not only provide an economically viable distribution option but also a platform for farmers and value added food businesses to grow their business, test their products with consumers and improve other aspects of their business, such as management approaches.

-These Floating Vertical Farms Are Designed To Bring Local Food To The Densest Urban Areas As one of the densest countries in the world, with nearly 20,000 people per square mile, Singapore doesn't really have room for farms.
+Home These Floating Vertical Farms Are Designed To Bring Local Food To The Densest Urban Areas As one of the densest countries in the world, with nearly 20,000 people per square mile, Singapore doesn't really have room for farms.
 Almost all of the food there is imported from elsewhere--sometimes as far away as Brazil or Argentina.
 But could floating vertical farms make local food a reality?
 Architects from Barcelona-based design firm JAPA have proposed a new system of looping towers that could float in local harbors, providing new space for year-round crops.
-Called F.R.A., short for "floating responsive architecture," the design is inspired in part by floating fish farms that have been in use locally since the 1930s.
 The unusual shape is intended to save space and maximize the light that reaches plants.
 Throughout the towers, a network of sensors would monitor crops and communicate in real time with networks in the city.
-Koryo Group[/caption] Something similar could also be used in other countries with densely-populated coastlines.
+Koryo Group[/caption] Though the design is just a concept, the architects hope to collaborate with the government in Singapore--along with local technology companies and food-related organizations--to keep pursuing it.
+Something similar could also be used in other countries with densely-populated coastlines.

 Food Page Content The food industry is integral to Australia’s economic and social prosperity.
 It consistently accounts for around 20 per cent of domestic manufacturing sales and service income.
 Australia also has a reputation internationally as a modern, safe, reliable and sustainable producer of food.
 The overwhelming majority of food sold in Australia is grown and supplied by Australian farmers.
+We are able to export more than half of our agricultural produce, while more than 90 per cent of fresh fruit and vegetables, meat, milk and eggs sold in supermarkets are domestically produced.
 A comprehensive analysis of the Australian food industry is provided in the department’s Australian Food Statistics series.
 The Department of Agriculture and Water Resources is responsible for policy and programs that support a globally competitive and sustainable Australian food industry.
-The department is working with other Australian Government agencies such as the Department of Health and Food Standards Australia New Zealand (FSANZ), as well as state and territory governments, to simplify and streamline food regulation and labelling.
+We work with the Department of Industry and Science, which has a focus on the food processing and manufacturing sectors.

 GRAIN — Home Nano Water Chip Could Make Desalination Affordable for Everyone With freshwater declining throughout the globe, desalination looks increasingly attractive, but current technologies are expensive, demand far too much energy and are prone to contamination.
 Now researchers from the University of Texas at Austin and the University of Marburg in Germany have developed a “water chip” that creates a small electrical field that separates salt from seawater.
 The technology, which is still under development and works at the nano scale, uses so little energy it can run off a store-bought battery!
 The researchers apply a 3.0 volt electrical charge to the plastic water chip, which has a microchannel with two branches.
-“Like a troll at the foot of the bridge, the ion depletion zone prevents salt from passing through, resulting in the production of freshwater,” the team wrote in a recent press release.
+By creating an “ion depletion zone” with an embedded electrode that neutralizes chloride ions, they are able to redirect the salts in the water down one channel, while the fresh water goes down another.
 A small startup called Okeanos Technologies has been created to continue developing the technology. + Okeanos Technologies Via Treehugger

 Benefits of Community Gardening Community Organizing • Community gardens increase a sense of community ownership and stewardship. • Community gardens foster the development of a community identity and spirit. • Community gardens bring people together from a wide variety of backgrounds (age, race, culture, social class). • Community gardens build community leaders. • Community gardens offer a focal point for community organizing, and can lead to community-based efforts to deal with other social concerns.
 Crime Prevention • Community gardens provide opportunities to meet neighbors. • Community gardens build block clubs (neighborhood associations). • Community gardens increase eyes on the street. • Community gardening is recognized by the many police departments as an effective community crime prevention strategy.
 Cultural Opportunities • Community gardens offer unique opportunities for new immigrants (who tend to be concentrated in low-income urban communities) to: - Produce traditional crops otherwise unavailable locally, Youth And,